Montenegro Safety Guide

 Taxi Overcharging

-Individuals posing as police or officials may approach tourists claiming to check identification or investigate counterfeit money, then steal wallets or demand bribes.
-This is rare but has been reported.
+Individuals posing as plainclothes police approach tourists claiming to check documents or investigate counterfeit currency, then demand on-the-spot fines or steal wallets during 'inspections'.

 Safety Tips